 ACT Certified Work Ready Communities Academy

-ACT’s Certified Work Ready Communities Academy is for leaders who want to move aggressively forward into this 21st-century approach to work readiness and economic development.
-The Academy is a twelve month performance-driven program state leadership teams use to initiate, deploy and drive carefully tailored statewide efforts that grow the number of counties certified as work ready.
-The goal is clear: ‘on board’ and certify all the counties in your state.
+ACT’s Work Ready Communities Academy is for leaders who want to move aggressively forward into this 21st century approach to work readiness and economic development.
+The Academy is a twelve month performance-driven program state and local WRC leadership teams use to initiate, deploy and drive carefully tailored statewide efforts that grow the number of counties certified as work ready.
+The goal is clear: ‘on board’ and certify your counties.

-To succeed at this goal, state leadership teams shape a performance-driven strategy that builds on deploying ACT's testing infrastructure and data gathering.
-However, the strategy must go beyond these two elements – and the CWRC initiative helps state leadership teams do that by shaping what we call a 'challenge' that makes the most sense for each state's unique circumstances, including – critically – that state's county-by-county degree of work readiness.
+To succeed at this goal, WRC leadership teams shape a performance-driven strategy that builds on deploying ACT's testing infrastructure and data gathering.
+However, the strategy must go beyond these two elements – and the ACT WRC initiative helps leadership teams do that by shaping what we call a 'challenge' that makes the most sense for each state or community's unique circumstances, including – critically – of work readiness.
 Successful teams are those willing to invest the team time and focus needed to shape and succeed against this challenge-centric approach.

 Approaches and topics covered include:

 - THE BASICS: ACT is providing process, tools and data to support building a common platform at the county level for measuring and closing the skills gap based upon the NCRC.
 The model is built upon partnerships at the national, state and local levels and an Academy approach to provide structure to the start-up and successful launch.
-ACT CWRC is a ‘docking station’ for states to ‘plug into’ and connect their existing or new workforce initiatives.
-The process includes ‘on boarding’ of counties to the State’s Certified Work Ready Community initiative.
+ACT WRC is a ‘docking station’ for states and counties to ‘plug into’ and connect their existing or new workforce initiatives.
+The process includes ‘on boarding’ of counties to the State’s Certified Work Ready Community initiative and to ACT.

 - WHY COUNTIES?
 The LINK, ALIGN and MATCHING of the workforce is implemented at the local level.
 Having a process in place for county leaders to work together to match people to jobs, align workforce goals to economic development and link education and workforce together to improve the skill level is what county-level Certified Work Ready Communities do.

-- LEADERSHIP: We help state teams figure out who needs to put the time and effort in to make sure success happens
+- LEADERSHIP: We help WRC teams figure out who needs to be at the table and how they can assist to make sure success happens.

 Composition of state leadership team should consist of state senior staff with decision-making authority that includes: